gustavoakira-sw/outbound-shell/README.md

-# Reverse terminal access tool
+# Interactive Reverse Shell with PTY

-This project provides a basic solution for remote terminal access to client machines via a central server using encrypted JSON messages sent and received over TCP sockets.
+This project provides a fully interactive reverse shell for remote terminal access, enabling the use of full-screen applications like `tmux` and `vim`.
+Communication is encrypted and managed through a central server.

-The client application runs on the remote machine and connects to the central server.
-The administrator then uses the server application to send commands to connected clients and receive their output.
+The client application runs on a remote machine, connects to the server, and spawns a pseudo-terminal (PTY).
+The administrator can then connect from the server to this PTY for a seamless, interactive session.

-This can be used when access to client machines is limited (no SSH) or if installation of reverse shells is not viable.
+This is ideal for environments where SSH is unavailable but interactive access is required.

-**Note:** You *will* need a server/laptop that can be reached by the client.
+**Note:** You will need a server/laptop that can be reached by the client.

 ## Architecture

-The system consists of two main components:
+The system has been refactored to use a pseudo-terminal (PTY) architecture:

-1.  **server (`server.py`):** Listens for incoming client connections, manages connected clients, and provides a command-line interface for the administrator to send commands and view output.
+1.  **Server (`server.py`):** Listens for client connections, manages interactive sessions, and puts the local terminal into raw mode to relay all keystrokes.
-2.  **client (`client.py`):** Connects to the central server, receives commands, executes them locally using `subprocess`, and sends the output back to the server.
+2.  **Client (`client.py`):** Connects to the server, forks a child process, and creates a PTY with a shell (e.g., `bash`).
+It then relays all I/O between the PTY and the server.

-## Communication protocol
+## Communication Protocol

-A simple JSON-based protocol over TCP sockets is used for communication between the server and clients.

-*   **command message (server to client):**
+The communication protocol has been updated to support raw PTY data streams and terminal resizing events.
+All data payloads are Base64 encoded to ensure safe JSON transport.

+*   **PTY Input (Server -> Client):**
     ```json
     {
-        "type": "command",
+        "type": "pty_input",
-        "command": "ls -la"
+        "data": "<base64_encoded_user_input>"
     }
     ```

-*   **output message (client to server):**
+*   **PTY Output (Client -> Server):**
     ```json
     {
+        "type": "pty_output",
+        "data": "<base64_encoded_pty_output>"
+    }
+    ```

+*   **Terminal Resize (Server -> Client):**
+    ```json
+    {
-        "type": "output",
+        "type": "resize",
-        "output": "total 0\ndrwxr-xr-x  2 user  staff   64 Jan  1 10:00 .\ndrwxr-xr-x  2 user  staff   64 Jan  1 10:00 .."
+        "rows": 24,
+        "cols": 80
     }
     ```